 HUMAN DISPLAY : CLOTHING

 This page is still being developed.
-I wanted a special page to develop ideas on clothing display – to see if there's anything i've missed about human appearance and animal display.
+I wanted a special page to explore human identity display in terms of physical appearance, specifically clothing – to see if there's any connection i might have missed between human and animal display.

 Parent Page : Display Rituals

-Our modern behaviours, identities, and belief systems developed mutually and synchronically with our environments, clothes, tools, toys, dances, music, language and stories.
+Our modern behaviours, identities, and belief systems develop mutually and synchronically with our environments, clothes, tools, toys, dances, music, language and stories.
 Just as it did in traditional times.

-Human display behaviour is probably connected with the fact that most young humans are always sexually active, and behaviour learnt in younger years often lasts a lifetime.
-We always repeat learnt behaviour.
+Human display behaviour is connected with the fact that most young humans are potentially, permanently sexually active, and behaviour learnt in younger years often lasts a lifetime.
+(We always repeat learnt behaviour.)

 Identity, Work and Clothes